 Notts Performing Arts is open to students from Year 3 and above.
 Please apply once your child has completed Year 2.

 My child has special needs – can they join?

 Yes provided they meet the eligibility criteria and NPA has a Support Assistant to work with them if needed.
 Please clarify any support that may be required in your application so we can ensure your child fully participates.

 My child has special needs – why are they on a waiting list?

-Notts Performing Arts has a large number of Support Assistants who work with children with special needs so they can fully benefit from the arts opportunities on offer.
-We also regularly recruit new staff to respond to the high level of new starters and from time to time do not have staff cleared to work to meet the demand.
-Students will be placed on a waiting list in strict order of application and contacted once a new Support Assistant is available to work.
+Notts Performing Arts has a number of Support Assistants who work with children with special needs so they can fully benefit from the arts opportunities on offer.
+Students will be placed on a waiting list in strict order of application and contacted once a Support Assistant becomes available to support your child.